SantiagoRF1907/lf-intro-node/README.md

 ![terminal expected output](/images/server-running.png)

 Now, you can open your browser and navigate to http://localhost:5050.
 You should see the web page with the Fetch Products button.

+## Creating NPM Shell Commands

+We can aliviate the burden of frequently using shell commands by creating custom NPM shell commands.
+This commands are defined within the package.json file, specifically under the "scripts" object like so:

+`"scripts": {
+    "static": "serve -p 5050 static",
+    "test": "echo \"Error: no test specified\" && exit 1" },`

+Once you've defined your commands you can execute the commands in the terminal.

+`$ npm run static`

+## Mocking a Web Service